-contains plenty of brain food, including a solid endpaper on American philosopher Richard Rorty, whose death last month occasioned numerous articles by people who seemed to have never read a word he wrote (and could thus only refer to him as “influential” or “highly regarded”).
+Sometimes the New York Times Book Review deserves a whole lot of praise, and when this happens I’m not going to skimp on the positive reinforcement.
+This weekend’s issue contains plenty of brain food, including a solid endpaper on American philosopher Richard Rorty, whose death last month occasioned numerous articles by people who seemed to have never read a word he wrote (and could thus only refer to him as “influential” or “highly regarded”).
 Thankfully, James Ryerson actually takes the trouble to tell us what Rorty stood for as an ethical philosopher:

-foolish human age -- we tend to confuse our public debates with sanctimonious concepts (like, yes, inalienable human rights, which are obviously not inalienable since they are violated everywhere we look) that fail to connect with the intuitive and dynamic notions of ethics that actually motivate our actions and judgements and decisions.
+In our ethically overheated age — what am I saying, in every foolish human age — we tend to confuse our public debates with sanctimonious concepts (like, yes, inalienable human rights, which are obviously not inalienable since they are violated everywhere we look) that fail to connect with the intuitive and dynamic notions of ethics that actually motivate our actions and judgements and decisions.
 As a good “Pragmatist”, Richard Rorty worked hard to demystify and disentangle these confusions.
 Ryerson’s article is bright and funny as well as informative, and is a good reminder that we should care about modern philosophers not because they are “great” (this “greatness” being, really, just another sanctimonious notion) but because they can actually help us think more clearly about important matters.

 Does evil lurk equally in everyone, or are some people driven to exceptional acts by their own twisted natures?
 Isn’t there a profound qualitative difference between even the nastiest office politics and the epic degradations of Omarska?

 It’s a Rorty-esque question, in fact, and since at least one smart person (other than this NYTBR critic) has already recommended this novel to me, I’m going to read it and let you know what I think.

 I said this is a good issue of the Book Review, but that doesn’t mean some of the articles shouldn’t be better.
 Ross Douthat is all too eager to write about scandal politics in slamming Sammy’s House by Kristin Gore, spending the last full third of his full-page review pondering the effect Bill and Hillary Clinton’s public marital problems had on the author’s father’s presidential hopes, and mystifyingly doing so in the “coded” form a journalist might use when hinting about a secret scandal (“I’ll just say that things turn out slightly better for R. G. than they did for another ethically upright vice president faced with a similar quandary a decade or so ago”).
-In fact, Douthat is only pretending that there’s something to “whisper” about here -- the Clinton/Lewinsky scandal is not secret, nor is it news, nor is it relevant to Kristin Gore’s novel.
+In fact, Douthat is only pretending that there’s something to “whisper” about here — the Clinton/Lewinsky scandal is not secret, nor is it news, nor is it relevant to Kristin Gore’s novel.

 It’s truly a French specialty.
 I do not know a ranking French politician who has not considered at one time or another writing and publishing a book, one with ideological and often even literary ambitions, as an essential rite of passage in his or her career.

 Is it the prestige, more acute in France than elsewhere, accompanying the creation of a book, a real book, and not merely a political platform?